Posted on Leave a comment

 The figures walking with me

-In my internal tarot sense, I often feel myself as Le Pendu, the Hanged Man, representing Orpheus energy: inversion, descent, altered sight, the one who goes down to retrieve what cannot otherwise be held.
+I see myself as Le Pendu, the Hanged Man, representing Orpheus energy: inversion, descent, altered sight, the one who goes down to retrieve what cannot otherwise be held.

 And I read my wife as the Star, representing quiet guidance, promise without noise, the steady light that doesn’t demand anything from you except that you keep going.